ROMANIAN ORPHAN STUDIES

 THE ROMANIAN ORPHAN STUDIES (1998)

-The Romanian Orphan Study, conducted by Michael Rutter and Edmund Sonuga-Barke in 1998, was a natural experiment that offered a rare and unique opportunity to study the psychological effects of early privation — something that would be unethical to replicate under experimental conditions.
+DESIGN: The Romanian Orphan Study, conducted by Michael Rutter and Edmund Sonuga-Barke in 1998, was a natural experiment that offered a rare and unique opportunity to study the psychological effects of early privation — something that would be unethical to replicate under experimental conditions.
 The study focused on 165 Romanian children who had spent their early years in institutional orphanages.
 Of these children, 111 were adopted before the age of two, and an additional 54 were adopted by the age of four.
-The key developmental outcome measured was cognitive functioning, assessed at various intervals — ages 4, 6, 11, and 15.
+The key developmental outcome measured was cognitive functioning, assessed at ages 4, 6, 11, and 15.
 Interviews with parents and teachers provided further data.
 A control group of 52 British children adopted before the age of six months was used for comparison.

-Initial assessment: At the start of the study, 50% of the Romanian orphans were found to be cognitively impaired, underweight, and showed signs of developmental delay.
+KEY FINDINGS: Initial assessment: At the start of the study, 50% of the Romanian orphans were found to be cognitively impaired, underweight, and showed signs of developmental delay.
 In contrast, the British control group (adopted before 6 months) showed no such issues.

-Rutter’s research revealed two critical insights:
+CONCLUSIONS: Rutter’s research revealed two critical insights:

 Separation alone does not cause developmental damage, but the absence of any early attachment—i.e., privation—leads to more serious, long-term consequences.